jthuraisamy/i88fm-playlist/README.md

 * **Node.js** & **Express**
 * **MongoDB** & **Mongoose**
-* **Zurb Foundation**: knowing Bootstrap fairly well already, I wanted to try a different front-end framework
+* **Zurb Foundation**: knowing Bootstrap fairly well already, I wanted to try a different front-end framework that is responsive to mobile, tablet, and desktop devices
 * **Mithril.js**: a simple but powerful client-side MVC framework
 * **IndexedDB**: used to locally cache recent and liked tracks so that content loads faster on the browser without making redundant requests to the server
 * **Bower**